jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 of a biomolecule in a cellular sample [@doi:10.1101/2020.04.22.053868].

-Here we apply 2DTM of the ribosome large subunit (LSU) to cryo-FIB milled neutrophil-like murine cells [@doi:10.1016/j.cell.2016.08.057].
+Here we apply 2DTM of the ribosome large subunit (LSU) to conditionally immortalized *mus musculus* (mouse) cell line that gives rise to functional mature neutrophils [@doi:10.1016/j.cell.2016.08.057] after thinning using cryo-FIB milling.
 We chose these cells because genetic defects in the ribosome machinery often leads to hematopoietic disease [@doi:10.1093/nar/gkz637] and direct quantification of ribosome location, number and conformational states in hematopoietic cells could